 (1) If an Invoice Recipient owing funds does not pay its miscellaneous Invoice for Securitization Default Charges in full (short-pay) by the payment due date and time set forth in Section 26.3.1.1, Invoice Recipient Payment to ERCOT for Miscellaneous Invoices for Securitization Default Charges, ERCOT shall follow the procedure set forth below:

 (a) ERCOT shall draw on any available Securitization Default Charge escrow deposit by the short-paying miscellaneous Invoice Recipient.

+(b) If available Securitization Default Charge escrow deposits are insufficient to cover the short-paid amount, ERCOT may utilize Financial Security held with respect to other ERCOT market activities as determined under Section 16.11.4, Determination and Monitoring of Counter-Party Credit Exposure.
+ERCOT may not utilize Securitization Uplift Charge escrow deposits to cover short-pays of miscellaneous Invoices for Securitization Default Charges.

+(c) In the event that an Invoice Recipient short-pays:

+(i) Both a miscellaneous Invoice for Securitization Default Charges and a Securitization Uplift Charge Initial Invoice; or

+(ii) One or both of the above securitization Invoices as well as any other ERCOT Invoice;

+and it is necessary to utilize Financial Security held with respect to other ERCOT market activities, funds drawn from Financial Security will be allocated first to cover short-pays of Invoices for non-securitization activity.
+Any remaining Financial Security will be allocated pro rata on the basis of unpaid Invoice amounts to Securitization Uplift Charge Initial Invoices and miscellaneous Invoices for Securitization Default Charges.

-(b) Regardless of whether ERCOT’s draw on an available Securitization Default Charge escrow deposit under paragraph (a) above is sufficient to cover the amount owed by a Market Participant for a miscellaneous Invoice for Securitization Default Charges, a Market Participant’s failure to pay the miscellaneous Invoice by the payment due date and time will still be deemed a Payment Breach under Section 16.11.6, Payment Breach and Late Payments by Market Participants.
+(d) Regardless of whether ERCOT’s draw on an available Securitization Default Charge escrow deposit or other Financial Security under paragraphs (a) through (c) above is sufficient to cover the amount owed by a Market Participant for a miscellaneous Invoice for Securitization Default Charges, a Market Participant’s failure to pay the miscellaneous Invoice by the payment due date and time will still be deemed a Payment Breach under Section 16.11.6, Payment Breach and Late Payments by Market Participants.

-(c) If an amount owed to ERCOT for a miscellaneous Invoice for Securitization Default Charges cannot be fully recovered from a short-paying Market Participant by drawing upon available Securitization Default Charge escrow deposits or taking other action against the Market Participant to recover the amount owed, the remaining short payment amount will be taken into consideration in ERCOT’s next evaluation of the Total Securitization Default Charge Monthly Amount performed pursuant to paragraph (4) of Section 26.2, Securitization Default Charges, that occurs after the short payment.
+(e) If an amount owed to ERCOT for a miscellaneous Invoice for Securitization Default Charges cannot be fully recovered from a short-paying Market Participant by drawing upon available Securitization Default Charge escrow deposits, available Financial Security held with respect to other ERCOT market activities, or taking other action against the Market Participant to recover the amount owed, the remaining short payment amount will be taken into consideration in ERCOT’s next evaluation of the Total Securitization Default Charge Monthly Amount performed pursuant to paragraph (4) of Section 26.2, Securitization Default Charges, that occurs after the short payment.

-(d) Any action taken by ERCOT under this section does not relieve or otherwise excuse the short paying Market Participant of its obligation to fully pay all outstanding financial obligations to ERCOT, including is obligation to fully pay all miscellaneous Invoices for Securitization Default Charges.
+(f) Any action taken by ERCOT under this section does not relieve or otherwise excuse the short paying Market Participant of its obligation to fully pay all outstanding financial obligations to ERCOT, including is obligation to fully pay all miscellaneous Invoices for Securitization Default Charges.